 To be clear, the importance of logic is not denied by Mental Construction.
 Deduction and logic are taken as given.
 They contribute greatly to our thoughts and behavior.
-Mental Construction focuses on highlighting the importance of association and induction to our overall cognition.
+Mental Construction focuses on highlighting the importance of association and induction and how they interact with logic and words to support overall cognition.

 - How do we conceive of a stable reality when reality changes every instance?